Bjeaurn/ngAir193/presentations/manageable-extendable-objects.md

 - Useful when the data is external (like from an API).<!-- .element: class="fragment" -->
 - No painful compile errors when the "contract" changes.<!-- .element: class="fragment" -->
-- Much more easy to "compose" with.<!-- .element: class="fragment" -->
+- Easier to compose complex objects with<!-- .element: class="fragment" -->

 This makes the objects you use in your app more manageable and extendable. ✌️<!-- .element: class="fragment" -->